The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Methodology

 A similar consideration has to be made for the names of groups and channels in the dataset.
 While the majority of these names refer to places or discussion topics, a number of chat names resemble the names of real people.
 This is particularly frequent for channels where single individuals post content that is broadcast to the followers of the channel.
-For the present data publication, we chose to retain the names of chats and not pseudonymise them.
-This decision is driven by two main considerations: First, by altering chat names, analyses like the identification of the geographical scope of chats provided in this work would not be possible and our work would not be reproducible.
+For the present data publication, we chose to retain the names of chats and not pseudonymize them.
+This decision is driven by two main considerations: First, by altering chat names, analyses like the identification of the geographical scope of chats that relies on chat names would not be possible.
 Second, users that choose to create a chat under their name expect to receive a substantial amount of attention.
-We argue that it is ethically admissible to retain these names~\cite{townsend_social_2016}, as providing them in the dataset will neither significantly heighten the attention these users receive nor breach their expectations.
+Following ~\citet{townsend_social_2016}, we argue that it is ethically admissible to retain these names, as providing them in the dataset will neither significantly heighten the attention these users receive nor breach their expectations.

-Even though usernames are anonymised in our dataset, the content of the posts might allow for the re-identification of people based on disclosed attributes such as location, demographic characteristics or real names that are contained in message texts rather than usernames.
-Pseudonymisation of this information in message texts let alone multimedia content is not technically feasible.
-However, re-identification of individuals would require some effort to parse content and link user identities to messages.
+Even though usernames are anonymized, the content of the posts might allow for the re-identification of people based on disclosed attributes such as location, demographic characteristics, or real names that are contained in message texts rather than usernames.
+Pseudonymization of this information in message texts let alone multimedia content is not technically feasible.
+However, re-identification of individuals at scale would require some effort to parse content and link user identities to messages.
 While we consider this technically feasible for individual messages, we caution against any such attempts to honour expectations of individual users.
+To limit the risk of re-identification, the dataset we openly publish on Zenodo contains only metadata and excludes all free-text content, namely the text of messages and forwarded messages together with their speech transcriptions~\cite{data_schwurbel_clean}.
+The full dataset, which additionally includes these texts~\cite{data_schwurbel_full}, is not distributed openly but published as a separate, access-restricted record: interested researchers can request access directly through Zenodo, stating their identity and intended use.
+Access will be granted by the authors on a case-by-case basis.